Hanson19/Zinc-X-QTL/README.md

 XQTL Subpopulations Adult Resistance.R : Female resistance on 100mM ZnCl2

-PP-I Developmental Anlaysis.R : Resistance on 25mM ZnCl2 and on water
+xQTL Subpopulations Developmental Resistance.R : Resistance on 25mM ZnCl2 and on water.
+Plots figures 3A and 4A.

 Semi-Inbred Line Analysis Scripts: